SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.control/README.md

-# SolarNode Simple Control Datum Logger
+# SolarNode Control Event Datum Logger

 This SolarNode plugin provides a component that can generate a datum stream from SolarNode control values.